 This zone is centrally located along the Route 9W transportation corridor.
 The intent of the Center Commercial District is to acknowledge its central location along the Town's major commercial and transportation corridor, and to provide for a mix of current and future business and commercial uses that would be of appropriate scale to conform to the smaller parcel sizes and landscape character.
 Where possible, future development should attempt to create a safe and inviting local business area that can accommodate pedestrians, and encourage the design of buildings that provide visual interest and fit the character of the landscape and the community.
-This zone is centrally located along the Route 9W transportation corridor.
-The intent of the Mixed-UseCenter Commercial district is to accommodate small-scale commercial uses in a neighborhood setting, in areas where the smaller parcel size and landscape character are suited to this type of development.
-Development should be pedestrian-oriented with a strong emphasis on creating a safe and inviting streetscape.
-Buildings should be designed to provide visual interest and fit the character of the landscape and the community.

-(3) C -- Commercial
+C. C -- Commercial